We value your privacy

 What is VoLTE and why is it important?

-To access VoLTE and to be able to make and receive calls (including to 000) after 30th June 2024, you will need a 4G/5G device which is compatible with the Telstra Wholesale Network and is VoLTE capable.
+To access VoLTE and to be able to make and receive calls (including to 000) after 28th October 2024, you will need a 4G/5G device which is compatible with the Telstra Wholesale Network, is VoLTE capable and uses 4G VoLTE for 000 calls.

 What next?

-If you’d like to more information, we’d love to hear from you so send us a support request from your Konec Mobile account, drop us an email at help@konec.com.au or call us on 1300 4 KONEC Monday to Friday 9am-9pm AEST.
+If you’d like to more information, we’d love to hear from you so send us a support request from your Konec Mobile account, drop us an email at help@konec.com.au or 1300 4 KONEC (1300 456 632) Monday to Friday 7am-10pm Sydney time.